opentelekomcloud-docs/cloud-container-engine/umn/source/nodes/managing_node_labels.rst

 -  Node management: Node labels are used to classify nodes.
 -  Affinity and anti-affinity between a workload and node:

-   -  Some workloads require a large CPU, some require a large memory, some require a large I/O, and other workloads may be affected.
+   -  Different workloads have different resource requirements such as CPU, memory, and I/O. If a workload consumes too many resources in a cluster, other workloads in the same cluster may fail to run properly.
 In this case, you are advised to add different labels to nodes.
 When deploying a workload, you can select nodes with specified labels for affinity deployment to ensure the normal operation of the system.
 Otherwise, node anti-affinity deployment can be used.
    -  A system can be divided into multiple modules.
 Each module consists of multiple microservices.
-To ensure the efficiency of subsequent O&M, you can add a module label to each node so that each module can be deployed on the corresponding node, does not interfere with other modules, and can be easily developed and maintained on its node.
+To ensure efficient O&M, you can add a module label to each node so that each module can be deployed on the corresponding node.
+In this way, modules do not interfere with each other and microservices can be easily maintained on their nodes.

 Inherent Label of a Node
 ------------------------

 After a node is created, some fixed labels exist and cannot be deleted.
-For details about these labels, see :ref:`Table 1 <cce_01_0004__en-us_topic_0000001199181148_table83962234533>`.
+For details about these labels, see :ref:`Table 1 <cce_10_0004__table83962234533>`.

-.. _cce_01_0004__en-us_topic_0000001199181148_table83962234533:
+.. _cce_10_0004__table83962234533:

 .. table:: **Table 1** Inherent label of a node